 To increase affiliate income while blogging, you can just get help from fellow affiliates.

-With two-tiers affiliate marketing, when an affiliate referred by another affiliate make a sale, both earn revenue for that sale.
+With two-tier affiliate marketing, when an affiliate referred by another affiliate makes a sale, both earn revenue for that sale.

-Some programs pay one time reward when the referred affiliate make a sale.
+Some programs pay one time reward when the referred affiliate makes a sale.

 Some others pay for repeated sales over a period of time.

 But some programs pay for each and every sale.
-It is lifetime two-tiers commissions.
+It is a lifetime two-tier commission.

-One problem with two-tiers affiliate marketing is when everyone wants to work as a recruiter.
+One problem with two-tier affiliate marketing is that everyone wants to work as a recruiter.
 Nobody looks for making a sale, so no one makes money.

-Use two-tiers affiliate and referral programs to earn extra affiliate money, not as primary affiliate income source.
+Use two-tier affiliate and referral programs to earn extra affiliate money, not as a primary affiliate income source.

 Target consumers first.

-From my experiences, 1 out of 20 referred users only will make money as an affiliate.
-But I do earn from those few successful persons.
+From my experience, 1 out of 20 referred users only will make money as an affiliate.
+But I do earn from those few successful people.
 You can too.

-Enjoy this non-exclusive lists of two-tiers affiliate programs to help you out:
+Enjoy this non-exclusive list of two-tier affiliate programs to help you out:

 But you can refer fellow bloggers as affiliates and make $50 when they make their first sale.